Although known primarily for adult-focused attractions and activities, Las Vegas offers a surprising amount of things to do for the whole family.

 While it’s not uncommon for mini golf courses to host birthday parties, this one also hosts weddings, boasting their own chapel.
 Now, that’s a unique Las Vegas wedding venue.

-Admission costs $11.95 and tickets can be purchased in advance here, with the attraction.
+Admission costs $12.95 and tickets to Twilight Zone by Monster can be purchased in advance here, with the attraction.

 Mini Golf in Las Vegas Near the Strip